 The July birthstone

 The 15th and 40th anniversary gem

-Chatham grows ruby crystals in a six-month process that we’ve refined over decades.
-We start with a naturally mined seed of fine Burmese ruby.
-We create the perfect environment rich in chromium to give our crystals a vivid red color.
-The conditions have to be precisely right: We once lost an entire year’s growth of ruby due to a 0.001% trace of another element in the platinum we use to make our crucibles.
+Chatham grows ruby crystals over a six-month-long process we’ve refined over decades.
+It begins with an earth-mined seed of fine Burmese ruby.
+We carefully create the perfect growing environment, rich in the chromium that gives ruby crystals their vivid red color.
+The growing conditions must be exactly right.
+Once, we lost an entire year’s growth of ruby due to a 0.001% trace of another element in the platinum used to make our crucibles.

-When everything is right, we are able to grow vivid red crystals with exceptional clarity.
-When we cut the crystals, we cut away 80% of the rough to give you faceted rubies that are essentially flawless and highly saturated in color.
-The price difference between the finest lab-grown and mined ruby of the same size and quality can be as much as $100,000 per carat!
+When all conditions are perfect, we grow brilliant red crystals with excellent clarity.
+After the crystals grow, we cut away 80% of the rough to produce essentially flawless faceted rubies highly saturated in color.
+The price difference between a Chatham lab grown ruby and an earth-mined ruby of the same size and quality can be as much as $100,000 per carat!

-Best of all, we cut our rubies in a wide variety of shapes that are almost impossible to find in mined rubies.
-We think the quality and beauty of our lab-grown rubies make them a better choice than mined rubies.
-But visit a Chatham retailer and compare the two side-by-side and decide for yourself.
+Better yet, we cut our rubies in a wide variety of shapes almost impossible to find in earth-mined rubies.
+We think the quality and beauty of Chatham lab grown rubies make them a better option that earth-mined rubies.
+But decide for yourself by visiting a Chatham retailer to compare the two side-by-side.

-Fine rubies glow like coals, with red fluorescence making them particularly vivid in sunlight.
-Rubies are very rare: it’s almost impossible to mine flawless rubies and many mined rubies are enhanced with heat and fracture filling to improve their appearance.
+The most sought-after rubies are the pure red known as “pigeon’s blood.”
+Red fluorescence in these fine rubies causes them to glow an intense red in sunlight.
+But it’s nearly impossible to mine flawless rubies, so many earth-mined rubies are enhanced with heat and fracture filling to improve their appearance.